graphql/community-wg/rfcs/ambassador-program/index.md

 * Local gathering organization
 * Written GraphQL content
 * Video / audio GraphQL content
+* Building demo apps
+* Mentorship hours
+* Community Discord moderation

 ### Foundation Tasks

+* Quarterly meeting with the Foundation / TSC reps to give updates about the general direction of the project and an opportunity for Q&A
+    * 15 minute presentation-style
+    * followed by Q&A
 * Ambassadors may apply for travel funding to approved conference & meetup talks, applications to be evaluated on a case-by-case basis
-* Microgrant (or honorarium) available for content creation
+* Microgrant (or honorarium) available for content creation on GraphQL Foundation platforms
     * Where is this content hosted?
+        * Where ever the Ambassador is comfortable:-
+            * Personal blog / website
+            * GraphQL Foundation platform (blog, youtube, etc)
+            * Third party platform (dev.to, Medium, LinkedIn etc)
 * Promotion of Ambassador material - conference talk videos and created content
 * Promotion of the Ambassador as a go-to GraphQL expert
     * Website profile
     * Longer task: biographies / interviews with each Ambassador
     * Credly badge
+* An Ambassador role on the community Discord and an associated private channel for networking and discussions with Foundation / TSC / community reps
 * Exclusive GraphQL swag eg Ambassador hoodie

 ### Ambassador Requirements